 Allen Shifflet manages a Credit Asset Financing team within the Global Credit and Special Situations Group at Merrill Lynch, focusing on financing portfolios of high-yield loans, bonds and similar securities.
 His background includes a variety of marketing, product development, structuring and execution of interest rate and credit derivatives, loans and securitization.

 He began his career with a Bank of America predecessor bank after receiving a MBA from Harvard Business School.
 Allen earned a B.A. from Haverford College.
-He serves as a partner with Social Venture Partners Charlotte.
+He is a partner with Social Venture Partners Charlotte and serves as the Treasurer of ourBRIDGE.

 Previously, Erika worked on the investment management team at U.S. Trust Company in Washington, D.C., providing relationship management and financial planning advice to high net worth individuals and families.